I'm Here For You (Book Two of the Scattered Hearts Series- Cameron's Story)

 I really like her.
 She was so calm and comforting last night.
 But today she is a Pit Bull.

 “Dad,” I yell, stumbling and fumbling trying to get to my parents’ bedroom.
 The darkness seems to surround me as if a blanket has been thrown over me, swaddling me to where moving is a struggle like wading through quicksand.
-I manage to reach their room and find the door open, and my mom’s voice pleading through her sobs as I turn on their bedroom light.
+I manage to reach their room and find the door open, the smell of gun powder filling the room and my mom’s voice pleading through her sobs in the darkness.
+I switch on their bedroom light.

 “No. Don’t.
 Please.”
 She cries.

-Not comprehending what I’m looking at, my father’s body lays on the floor just inside the room, not moving, blood splattered all over his body.
-His mouth trembling as his eyes painfully blinks up at me and he struggles to raise his hand towards me.
+Not comprehending what I’m looking at, my father’s body lay on the floor just inside the room, not moving, blood splattered all over his body.
+His mouth trembling as his eyes painfully blink up at me struggling to raise his hand towards me.

-““Save your mother,” my father whispers as I watch him take his final breath, closing his eyes forever.
+““Save your mother,” my father whispers as I watch him take his final breath, his hand falling to the floor then closing his eyes forever.

 As if someone has slapped the moments with my dad out of my mind, my head snaps to the man straddling my mom his pants down around his butt as he forces himself between her legs.
 She kicks and hits him with close fists fighting him.

-She pleads again for him to stop, but he strikes her hard twice across her face.
+She pleads, “Stop.
+Stop.” but he strikes her hard twice across her face.
 Mom catches sight of me and tries to scream, but the man slaps her again and she groans my name.

 “Cameron.”